great01-cyber/A-deep-dive-of-Theoretical-Foundations-for-Frontend-Developer-Mastery-with-intentional-examples./README.md

 From the above, between Target B and Target C, it will be faster to interact with Target C than Target B simply because of the distance (Target B is farther away).
 Interestingly, though Target A and Target C are at the same distance, Target C will still be faster to interact with and less error-prone because of its larger size.

 In simple terms, Fitt’s Law tells us that the time required to move to a target depends on two main factors: the distance to the target and the size of the target.
 The farther away an element is, the longer it takes to reach.
 The smaller it is, the more precision it demands thereby increasing interaction time and the likelihood of errors.

 Conversely, closer and larger targets reduce cognitive load, motor effort, and frustration.

 In a nutshell, Fitts’s main message to developers is to reduce the distance users must travel on the screen and to make important buttons large and visually dominant.
 Imagine placing a submit button at the top-right corner of the screen.
 After a user finishes filling out a long form, they must then move their cursor or thumb all the way back to the top-right corner just to submit the form.

 Ideally, the best place to position the submit button is at the bottom, where the form ends.
 Another example of this is - placing the related buttons like “Add to Cart” button and “Check out Button” in opposite directions.
-This will cause extra thumb movement across the screen, thereby increasing interaction.
+This will cause extra thumb movement across the screen, thereby increasing interaction time.

 Design Takeaway from Fitt’s Law: As a frontend developer, you should always ensure your targets (by target I mean primary buttons/(Call-to-action buttons) such as "Subscribe Now," "Pay Now," "Create Account," or "Sign Up") are large and visually dominant.
 I strongly recommend making the Call-to-Action (CTA) the most recognisable button on the screen.

 Additionally, place your CTA buttons in a natural position that feels convenient for the user.
 Specifically, place your targets close to the thumb.
 It is much faster for a user to interact within the "natural zone" than the "hard zone" (see figure).
 Also use padding to increase the interactive area.
 By doing this, you are increasing the size of the targets.

 Now imagine a menu that disappears the moment your cursor drifts a few inches away.
-You’re not trying to close it — you simply moved slightly, and suddenly the entire menu collapses.
+You’re weren't trying to close it — you simply moved slightly, and suddenly the entire menu collapses.
 That tiny slip forces you to start the interaction all over again.
 It’s a small mistake, but it creates a disproportionately frustrating experience.

 This happens because the interactive area is too narrow.

 That’s why effective padding — or more broadly, generous interactive zones — is essential.
 By increasing the clickable or hoverable area around a menu, you are increasing the size of the targets, which makes the interaction more stable, more forgiving, and far less cognitively demanding.

-Users can move naturally without fear of accidentally “falling off” the target.
+Which ensures users can move naturally without fear of accidentally “falling off” the target.

 When a menu collapses too easily, the interface is essentially saying:
 “You must be perfect.”
 Good UX says the opposite:
 “You can be human.”

+This statement is synonymous with Postel’s Law: “Be conservative in what you send, and liberal in what you accept.”
+We will delve deeper into this in a later part of the article.

 Another fundamental principle that also emerges from Fitt’s Law is the idea of infinite targets.
 When an interface element is placed at the very edge or corner of a screen, it becomes effectively “infinite” because the cursor cannot move beyond the screen boundary.
 The edge acts as a physical barrier, allowing the user to fling the mouse in that direction without precision or careful aiming.

 As a result, corners and edges become the fastest, easiest, and most reliable places for users to access important controls.

 This is why operating systems such as Apple’s macOS and Microsoft Windows position their most essential menus and buttons at these locations.
 The macOS Apple Menu sits in the top‑left corner, Windows historically placed the Start button in the bottom‑left corner, and both systems anchor taskbars, docks, and notification areas along screen edges.

 These placements reduce cognitive load, minimise motor effort, and increase interaction speed because users do not need to slow down or correct their cursor movement.
 The screen itself “catches” the pointer.

 In essence, infinite targets transform small interface elements into large, easy‑to‑hit zones simply by leveraging the geometry of the screen.

 What this means for developers: Place your most important and frequently used actions where users can reach them with the least effort.
 Screen edges and corners act as natural stopping points, meaning users cannot overshoot them.

 ![Knight Capital Incident](images/3.png "Knight Capital")